Easter, what do we actually celebrate?

 Saint Jude’s Medal

-The Passion, Dutch musical TV event
+The Passion, a Dutch musical TV event

-The Passion is an annual Dutch musical-biblical event about the suffering and death of Jesus Christ.
-The event is held in a different Dutch city on Maundy Thursday and broadcast live on television.
-The organization is a collaborative project of religious broadcasters.
-Several Dutch celebrities tell the story.
+Several Dutch celebrities tell the story. of the crucifixion of Jezus.
 Not only on the basis of Biblical texts but also with well-known Dutch pop songs and a well-known Dutch city as a backdrop.
 The Passion is very popular but… also receives criticism.
 Some Christians are enthusiastic because the Passion of Jesus reaches a wider audience in this way.
-Other Christians find it scandalous that the Bible story is told with Dutch hits.
+Other Christians find it scandalous that a major Biblical Event is told in the words of Dutch hits.